tslavchev-alumni/gtfsrt-audit-dbt/portfolio.md

 dbt changed this by separating *what* the models were supposed to do from *how* the warehouse executed them.
 Incremental behavior became declarative rather than implicit.
 Dependencies were expressed as a graph instead of being scattered across task schedules.
 Data quality expectations were written down as tests instead of being assumed or checked informally.

-dbt did not make the pipeline more powerful; it made it more legible and in the long run - more maintainable.
+dbt did not make the pipeline more powerful.
+It made it more legible and in the long run - more maintainable.
 The same transformations could have continued to run in Snowflake alone, but dbt provided structure around them: versioned models, explicit contracts, and failure modes that were visible and intentional rather than accidental.

 ### 3.3 Databricks mirror: same problem, different defaults

 After the Snowflake + dbt pipeline was complete and stable, I mirrored the same problem in Databricks.
-This was not intended as a migration or a replacement, but as a way to compare how the same mental model translated to a lakehouse-style system with different defaults.
+This was not intended as a migration or a replacement.
+It was a way to compare how the same mental model translated to a lakehouse-style system with different defaults.

 The scope was intentionally constrained.
 I reused the same source data, the same canonical concepts, and the same health logic.
-The goal was not to redesign the pipeline, but to see how much of the existing structure would carry over when the execution environment changed.
+The goal was to see how much of the existing structure would carry over when the execution environment changed.

 What stood out immediately was how much behavior Databricks encoded into defaults.
 Incremental ingestion from object storage, schema handling, and state management were largely handled by the platform.
 As a result, the amount of code required to achieve the same outcome was noticeably smaller than in the Snowflake-only or Snowflake + dbt versions.